 Deer and Doe Reglisse

-Posted on Monday the 28th May 2018 by Emmy Couture
+Posted on Monday the 28th May 2018 by Milly Noel

 The Deer and Doe Reglisse Dress Pattern caught my eye as soon as I started considering what I wanted to make for my next Minerva Crafts project.
 I decided to sew it up in a lightweight Cotton Lawn Fabric.
 This is my first time using cotton lawn and I didn’t have a bit of trouble!
 I sprayed it with a light mist of spray starch as I was ironing the fabric to make it less shifty as I cut out the pattern pieces.
 It also helped the fabric hold pressing lines very well.